Chris Auty: Career

-He joined the National Film and Television School (NFTS) in 2012 as Head of Producing, going on to develop and lead the Creative Business for Entrepreneurs and Executives MA course, which includes teaching by key figures from the creative industries, spanning publishing, theatre, games, music or digital entertainment, in addition to film and television.
+In 2012, he joined the National Film and Television School (NFTS) based in Beaconsfield, as Head of Producing.
+Over the next decade, he produced and supervised the development and production of up to 30 short films a year, in addition to running the NFTS's two-year MA producing programme, as well as being responsible for designing, validating and running new MA courses.
+He developed and led the Creative Business for Entrepreneurs and Executives (CBEE) MA course, which includes teaching by key figures from the creative industries, spanning publishing, theatre, games, music or digital entertainment, in addition to film and television.
 As described by Richard Branson, "This course gives young entrepreneurs in the creative industries the compass to navigate their way across those domains, with practical knowledge and practical guidance."

 Over the years, Auty has been a judge or associate of such industry events as the British Independent Film Awards (BIFA), the BFI Future Film Festival, the DepicT Short Film Competition (part of Encounters Film Festival), and other initiatives.

+In September 2023, it was reported that Auty had been appointed director of the London Film School (LFS), as of November, with LFS chairman Greg Dyke stating: "We are delighted to have attracted a candidate of Chris Auty's calibre."
+On the announcement, Auty said: "I'm delighted to be taking on the leadership of this renowned film school in the heart of London.
+It happens to be the place where my own journey into film began – working with LFS alumnus Miguel Pereira on his first feature film."

+As director and chief executive officer of the LFS, Auty is "bringing the UK's oldest film school into a new era", noted Screen Daily in 2025, with initiatives that include "an upgraded campus, additional courses and a fresh focus on engaging with the UK industry."